 Grounded Conductor.
 A system or circuit conductor that is intentionally grounded.

 Grounding Conductor, Equipment (EGC).
-The conductive path(s) installed to connect normally non–current-carrying metal parts of equipment together and to the system grounded conductor or to the grounding electrode conductor, or both.
+The conductive path(s) installed to connect normally non–current-carrying metal parts of equipment together and to the system grounded conductor or to the electrode conductor, or both.

 Grounding Electrode.
 A conducting object through which a direct connection to earth is established.